 To communicate your strategic marketing plan more effectively, you should communicate it with the three Cs in mind: context, content, and community.

 In the military, they have something called an operations order (OPORD).
-It is a plan that helps units conduct military operations and describes the context on how the unit is organized for the operation to ensure success.
+It is a plan that helps units conduct military operations.
+It describes the context on how the unit is organized for the operation to ensure success.

 An OPORD organizes its operations into five key paragraphs: